exeluter/bnspatch/README.md

 No. Each component works individually and may be used together or separately.

 #### Q: Isn't this unsafe compared to BnS Buddy?
-TL;DR: No.
+TL;DR: No. I've been using some variant of it since I started development in 2017, and have never been warned nor banned, and neither has anyone else who I shared it with.

-Long version: BnS Buddy's developer, instead of using his influence to foster a healthy development community for Blade & Soul, has a knee-jerk reaction whenever alternatives to his program are mentioned and really likes to spread FUD around to discourage people from using them, by using spooky terms like "injection" [[link][0.4], [link][0.5]].
+Long version: BnS Buddy's developer has spread FUD around to discourage others from using alternatives to BnS Buddy by using spooky terms like "injection", "bannable" and "exploit" [[link][0.4], [link][0.5]], but this is disingenuous.

 While bnspatch does make use of DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as